 Think cooked or pureed fruits and vegetables, rather than raw or processed foods.
-You can also try mixing new foods with breast milk or formula to make them more palatable.
-And as always, be sure to supervise your baby during mealtimes in case of choking hazards
+You can also try mixing new foods with breast milk or baby formula to make them more palatable.
+And as always, be sure to supervise your baby during mealtimes in case of choking hazards.

 If everything goes well, you can start to mix and match different foods to create interesting and nutritious meals for your little one.
 Just be sure to go slow and listen to your baby’s cues – they’ll let you know what they like and don’t like!

 And of course, if there are any concerns, always consult with your pediatrician.
 They’ll be able to give you personalized advice on how to best feed your baby.

 There’s no need to worry about your baby developing allergies if you’re breastfeeding.
 Breast milk is full of antibodies that will help protect your baby from all sorts of allergies, including food allergies.
 So go ahead and breastfeed without worry.

 If you’re formula-feeding, however, you may want to consider using a hypoallergenic formula.
 These formulas are designed for babies who are at risk of developing allergies, and they can help prevent your baby from developing allergies to certain foods.